Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

-By default, the file `$HOME/.config/trepanpy/profile/profile.py` is loaded when the debugger through the command line and that a file exists.
+By default, the file `$HOME/.config/trepanpy/profile/profile.py` is loaded, and that a file exists `trepan2` starts up.
 To change this default behavior and *not* have the default profile loaded, use the option `-n`, or `--nx` in the `trepan2` invocation.